portfolio-performance/portfolio-help/docs/en/getting-started/adding-securities.md

 ---
 title: Creating a portfolio
-lastUpdate: 2023-09-14
-TODO: get and define full list of type of security; see adding new instruments
 ---
 Immediately after the previous "Create portfolio" step, the application's main screen looks a bit empty (see Figure 1).
 The left sidebar option 'Securities > All Securities' can be used to generate a list of securities.